Haichuan23/Haichuan23.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year CS PhD student at Harvard University, where I am fortunate to be advised by Professor Milind Tambe.
+I am a rising second-year CS PhD student at Harvard University, where I am fortunate to be advised by Professor Milind Tambe.
+My broad interest is studying how to integrate AI into society.

 Previously, I studied at the University of Chicago, where I obtained a triple major in Computer Science (Honors), Economics (Honors), and Mathematics.
-During my undergraduate years, I was fortunate to work with Professor Haifeng Xu on game theory, Professor Anthony Zhang, and Dr.Gordon Liao on Decentalized Finance.
+During my undergraduate years, I was fortunate to work with Professor Haifeng Xu on game theory, and with Professor Anthony Zhang and Dr.Gordon Liao on Decentalized Finance.

 Last updated: June 2025